CSSSully/Team19/README.md

 DELETE FROM `users` WHERE `id` = 1;  /* Replace 1 with actual user_id */

+1 create a python environment in vscode and make sure the files "models","ml_model_runner.py" and "simulate_data.py" are in the   same folder and create a python environment in vs code and make sure it is in the python environment workspace in vscode

 2. Open simulate_data.py in vscode

 3. type python --version   inside vscode terminal to check if you have python if error you need to download or make the right path

-3.1 create a python environment in vscode and make sure the files "models","ml_model_runner.py" and "simulate_data.py" are in the   same folder and create a python environment in vs code and make sure it is in the python environment workspace in vscode

 4. type   pip install mysql-connector-python    inside vscode terminal

+5. type pip install flask      inside vscode terminal

-5. type   pip install numpy     inside vscode terminal
+6. type   pip install numpy     inside vscode terminal

-6. Run the code (Every 30 seconds will insert data into database check on phpadmin if it works.)
+7. Run the code (Every 30 seconds will insert data into database check on phpadmin if it works.)

-7. You can stop the code by killing the terminal
+8. You can stop the code by killing the terminal